Just4Thrillz/Just4Thrillz.github.io/README.md

   <section id="about">
     <h2>About Us</h2>
-    <p>Just4Thrillz is a lifestyle brand based in Baltimore, Maryland, founded by Lorraine and Michael.
+    <p>Just4Thrillz is a lifestyle brand based in Baltimore, Maryland, founded by Lorraine.
 We create unforgettable experiences that blend entertainment, wellness, travel, and personal growth.
 From rooftop parties to soul-refreshing retreats, our mission is to help you live loud, love hard, and vibe fully.</p>
   </section>

   <section id="services">